zhengfuli/graphs/intro.md

 # DataScape

 Our Project: ConceptNet and Google Knowledge Graph will be used to generate semantic wordmaps based on Sustainable Materials Management (SMM) topics and Points of Light (POL) volunteer project categories.
-Wordmap themes will be visualized on D3 graphs, a world map using international job data, and related brain voxels using pycortex.
+Wordmap themes will be displayed with D3 graphs, international maps, and related brain voxels using pycortex.

 [ConceptNet.io<!--target-->](http://ConceptNet.io) - Multilingual Knowledge Graph